cmaimone/rse-poster/readme.md

 **Create mechanisms for installing and deploying novel software on researcher's computers and university systems.**  Just because a piece of software is uncommon, or you aren't familiar with it, it doesn't mean it's not important.
 Researchers are using and developing software that may only be relevant to a few dozen people in their field.
 Preventing people from installing the software they need on university systems will only lead to them working outside the system.

 **Provide resources for and assistance with testing and deploying software.**  Deploying research software may require setting up custom domains, hosting servers, and integrating with other services.
 Help researchers and RSEs find and use the best resources for these tasks.
+They may need to test and deploy software on your systems, but they usually aren't system admins.
+Help them understand your concerns and policies, and get them the information and support they need to be successful.

 **Encourage conversations about software sustainability.**  Help researchers develop a plan to ensure their software will continue to work, even after the person who wrote it leaves the institution.